When And How Often Do You Start Giving Your Baby A Bath At Night?

 Your baby already had their first bath right after birth.
 They have already experienced their first soak in the bathtub and gotten their first soap cleanup while still at the hospital.
 Now that you are home, you will be giving your baby a bath.

-To start with, it is important to know the basics of bathing your baby.
+If your baby hates bath time, it’s important to start with the basics of bathing.
 At this age, your baby still does not need a bath every day.
 You should start by bathing your baby probably two or three times a week.
 Giving them a bath each day can easily dry out their skin, as it is extremely delicate (1).
 Create a bathtime routine so that your baby starts looking forward to this time.

 Bathe your baby probably 2 to 3 times a week